-The minimum investment: At Delta College, the minimum initial investment to start a fund is $20,000.
+The minimum investment: At Delta College, the minimum initial investment to start a fund is $25,000.
 You can work to reach this minimum by making contributions over a three-year period of time, and certainly amounts higher than the minimum $25,000 are always welcome.

-What's given out: Every year, Delta College calculates the funding earned within its overall endowment fund, and your endowment fund in particular.
-The College then awards those dollars to the cause you have specified, such as a student scholarship.
+What's given out: Delta College calculates the funding earned within its overall endowment fund each year, and your endowment fund in particular.
+The College awards those dollars to the cause you have specified, such as a student scholarship.
 The Foundation has set its distribution amount on each fund at 4 percent annually.
 This is very similar to the national average for educational institutions.
 Any dollars that were achieved above 4 percent are then folded back into your fund, enabling it to grow and provide greater earnings for the future.

 This endowment was established in 2004 by the Delta College Foundation Board of Directors to fund the Delta College President’s Speaker Series.
 Dr. Peter D. Boyse served as President of Delta College from 1993 to 2005.
 The endowment honored Dr. Boyse on the tenth anniversary of his presidency at Delta, and also honored his wife, Barbra, a strong and supportive partner in her husband's work and the success he accomplished.